JRomIV/soundwave-synopsis/README.md

 ## 3. How have musical attributes evolved from the 1960s to today?

 To dive a bit deeper into how music has changed over time, I also calculated the yearly averages for several musical attributes (e.g., energy, valence, loudness) grouped by Billboard and non-Billboard songs.
-The trellis chart below, illustrates the 9 acoustic features from 1964 onward.
+The trellis chart below illustrates the 9 acoustic features from 1964 onward.

 ![Acoustic Features Trellis](assets/trellis.png)

 **Note**: non-hit songs appear from the 1990s onward.

 **Insight:** Songs have gradually become louder and more explicit since the 1990s.
-Acousticness has plummeted, especially with Billboard hits, while danceability and energy have been somewhat stable since the 80's.
+Acousticness has plummeted, especially with Billboard hits, while danceability and energy have been somewhat stable since the 80s.
 The differences between billboard hits and non-hits are also noteworthy, hit songs tend to be more danceable, more energetic, louder, and less acoustic.